-No matter how good the hotcakes are or the signature sauce is, the last point of contact (and possibly the lasting impression) with your customer is paying the bill.
+You probably already know that no matter how good the hotcakes are or the signature sauce is, the last point of contact, and possibly the biggest lasting impression with your customer, is paying the bill.

 - You are looking into how to take payments and setting up your business.
 Or,